 Architectures based on networked servers are becoming a de-facto standard for DVE systems [16,17].
 In these architectures, the control of the simulation relies on several interconnected servers.
 Multi-platform client computers must be attached to one of these servers.
-When a client modifies an avatar, it also sends an updating message to its server, that in turn must propagate this message to other servers and clients.
+When a client modifies an avatar, it also sends an updating message to its server, which in turn must propagate this message to other servers and clients.
 Servers must render different 3D models, perform positional updates of avatars and transfer control information among different clients.
-Thus, each new avatar represents an increasing in both the computational requirements of the application and also in the amount of network traffic.
+Thus, each new avatar represents an increase in both the computational requirements of the application and also in the amount of network traffic.
 When the number of connected clients increases, the number of updating messages must be limited in order to avoid a message outburst.
-In this sense, concepts like areas of influence [11,18], locales [2] or auras [8] have been proposed for limiting the number of neighbouring avatars that a given avatar must communicate with.
-Depending on their origin and destination avatars, messages in a DVE system can be intra-server or inter-server messages.
+In this sense, concepts such as areas of influence [11,18], locales [2] or auras [8] have been proposed for limiting the number of neighbouring avatars that a given avatar must communicate with.

-In order to simulate and design a scalable DVE system, Lui and Chan [11] detail a mechanism which describes the behaviour of a multi-server system.
-Through a quality function, this mechanism estimate the efficiency of a DVE considering two factors.
-The first one checks how is distributed computing workload of the system generated by the avatars of the DVE.
-Avatars should be proportionally allocated in DVE servers according to the computing resources of each server.
+In order to design a scalable DVE system, Lui and Chan [11] detail a mechanism which describes the behaviour of a multi-server system.
+Through a quality function, this mechanism estimates the efficiency of a DVE considering two factors.
+The first one measures how the computing workload of the system generated by the avatars of the DVE is distributed.
+Avatars should be proportionally assigned to DVE servers according to the computing resources of each server.
 The second factor measures the number of inter-server messages generated from the avatars updates.

 Taking into account these two concepts the partitioning problem has been addressed from three points of view.
-In first place, Pekkola and Robinson [14] define a local strategy where an overloaded server can migrate avatars to neighbouring servers in order to decrease its workload.
-Two servers are topologically nearby if it is possible to find avatars allocated to them in such a way that the intersection of their AOI is not empty.
-In second place, Rynson [3] extends this local concept of balancing.
+First, Pekkola and Robinson [14] define a local strategy where an overloaded server can migrate avatars to neighbouring servers in order to decrease its workload.
+Two servers are neighbours if it is possible to find avatars allocated to them in such a way that the intersection of their AOI is not empty.
+Second, Rynson [3] extends this local concept of balancing.
 He proposes an algorithm which allows to migrate avatars from overloaded servers to the most underloaded of the neighbouring servers.
-Finally, since is very difficult to obtain optimal features if all the servers of the DVE are not involved in the load balancing, [12] and [11] describes global schemes of allocation.
-Based on modern heuristic or custom programming, respectively, they perform an algorithm which obtains the target server for every avatar of the system.
+Finally, since it is very difficult to obtain optimal features if all the servers of the DVE are not involved in the load balancing, [12] and [11] describe global schemes of allocation.
+Based on modern heuristic or custom programming, respectively, these approaches perform an algorithm which obtains the target server for every avatar of the system.

-Although all these approaches maximize throughput, storage and communication requirements for maintaining a consistent DVE, they are based on a simplified model of behaviour of avatars.
+Although all these approaches try to maximize throughput and minimize storage and communication requirements for maintaining a consistent DVE, they are based on a simplified avatar model.
 All of them characterize the workload generated by an avatar, when it is allocated in a server, as a fixed value.
-In their simulations the workload generated by each avatar does not change and it is independent to any parameter of the DVE.
+In their simulations the workload generated by each avatar does not change and it is independent of any parameter of the DVE system.